coin-workshop/coine-2020-new-zealand/technical_programme.md

 In order to participate in the discussion sessions, please register using the following form ideally *at least one day in advance* to ensure proper access: [Registration Form](https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BQdL_VDtSf5KqxIe0t_wrZRUMTNUMVdCNUZQSDZENERJVktZVDRJTlAwMiQlQCN0PWcu)

-Should experience problems joining the COINE 2020 platform (i.e., after you have received the mail that you have been added), or if you wish to join last minute on Saturday, please contact us via this [mail address](mailto:82f1309a.studntnu.onmicrosoft.com@emea.teams.ms) for immediate reaction.
+Should you experience problems joining the COINE 2020 platform, or if you wish to join last minute on Saturday, please contact us via this [mail address](mailto:82f1309a.studntnu.onmicrosoft.com@emea.teams.ms) for immediate reaction.

 ## Schedule